 Forming Chords From Ukulele to Guitar

-Another thing worth remembering is that the chords on the ukulele are different from that of the guitar.
+Another thing worth remembering is that ukulele chords are different from that of the guitar.
 While there are similarities in the placement of the fingers on the fretboard for the ukulele and guitar, you must be conscious that they are not the same.

 As an example, the way you form the “C” chord on the ukulele is by holding down the bottom string on the third fret with one finger.
 The “C” chord on the guitar uses 3 fingers on the 1st, 2nd, and 3rd fret.
 When you look closely and compare, the “C” chord on the guitar is similar to the E minor on the ukulele.